 Volunteer- Volunteering time appeals to younger supporters with limited discretionary means, who are typically at the beginning of their careers.
 Offering opportunities to volunteer, whether it is an individual or group volunteer activity will lead to a long-lasting relationship.

 Social enterprise is a relatively new term.
-A social enterprise is a business that focuses primarily on social or environmental goals.
-It could be a non-profit organization or a private corporation.
+A social enterprise is an organization that focuses primarily on social or environmental goals.
+It could be a nonprofit organization or a private corporation.
 Profits from a social firm are primarily reinvested for social goals, rather than used to maximize owner or shareholder value.

 Collaborations with social enterprises are a great approach to bring in more people to an organization and expand into new areas of activity.
 Building a network of social enterprises will enhance the character of the organization by bringing in reputable and trustworthy influencers.